MrCerealGuy/Stonecraft/doc/Manual.md

 ### Grinding, extracting, and compressing

 Grinding, extracting, and compressing are three distinct, but very similar, ways of converting one item into another.
-They are all quite similar to the cooking found in the basic Minetest game.
+They are all quite similar to the cooking found in the basic Stonecraft game.
 Each uses an input consisting of a single item type, and produces a single output.
 They are all performed using powered machines, respectively known generically as a "grinder", "extractor", and "compressor".
 Some compressing recipes require the input to be a stack of more than one of the input item: the quantity required is part of the recipe.
 Grinding and extracting recipes never require such a stacked input.

 There are multiple kinds of grinder, extractor, and compressor.
 Unlike cooking furnaces and alloy furnaces, there are none that directly burn fuel; they are all electrically powered.

 Grinding recipes always produce some kind of dust, loosely speaking, as output.
 The most important grinding recipes are concerned with metals: every metal lump or ingot can be ground into metal dust.
 Coal can also be ground into dust, and burning the dust as fuel produces much more energy than burning the original coal lump.
-There are a few other grinding recipes that make block types from the basic Minetest game more interconvertible: standard stone can be ground to standard sand, desert stone to desert sand, cobblestone to gravel, and gravel to dirt.
+There are a few other grinding recipes that make block types from the basic Stonecraft game more interconvertible: standard stone can be ground to standard sand, desert stone to desert sand, cobblestone to gravel, and gravel to dirt.

 Extracting is a miscellaneous category, used for a small group of processes that just don't fit nicely anywhere else.
 (Its name is notably vaguer than those of the other kinds of processing.)
 It is used for recipes that produce dye, mainly from flowers.
-(However, for those recipes using flowers, the basic Minetest game provides parallel crafting recipes that are easier to use and produce more dye, and those recipes are not suppressed by technic.)
+(However, for those recipes using flowers, the basic Stonecraft game provides parallel crafting recipes that are easier to use and produce more dye, and those recipes are not suppressed by Technic.)
 Its main use is to generate rubber from raw latex, which it does three times as efficiently as merely cooking the latex.
 Extracting was also formerly used for uranium enrichment for use as nuclear fuel, but this use has been superseded by a new enrichment system using the centrifuge.

 Compressing recipes are mainly used to produce a few relatively advanced artificial item types, such as the copper and carbon plates used in advanced machine recipes.
 There are also a couple of compressing recipes making natural block types more interconvertible.